gomi42/ExifMetaData/Readme.md

 ```

 #### Level 3
 Level 3 combines all and offers for each tag ID its own get and set method.
-Refer to **UserExtensions.cs** for all available methods.
+Refer to **UserExtensions.cs** for all available methods (almost 400).
 ```
 ifd0.SetSamplesPerPixel(3);
 ifd0.SetArtist("John Doe");